axibase/axibase-collector-docs/installation-on-kubernetes.md

 * `atsd` deployment is defined in **metadata: name** field.
 * The deployment consists of one pod.
 * The **selector** field defines how the deployment finds pods to be managed.
 In this case, simply select a pod based on the label defined in the Pod template (`app: atsd`).
-* The pod template specification, or **template: spec** field, indicates that the Pod should run one container, named `atsd`, which runs the latest [ATSD](https://hub.docker.com/r/axibase/atsd/) image from Docker Hub.
+* The pod template specification, or **template: spec** field, indicates that the Pod must run one container, named `atsd`, which runs the latest [ATSD](https://hub.docker.com/r/axibase/atsd/) image from Docker Hub.
 * The deployment opens ports 8081 and 8443.

 The **template** field contains the following instructions for the pod: